dev-bootcamp-2019/final-project-saymrwulf/README.md

 We alway specify the intended visibility of functions, including the intentional public ones.
 ### Entropy Illusion
 We certainly use randomness in our game (in an interactive protocol with the challenger doing commit/reveal), but not controlled by players other than the particular senders, who sign their transaction (including their randomness).
 And especially not controlled by miners (due to knowledge of block variables).
 Also, it is not important if it is sound randomness.
 More like: Can both players predict the randomness of the other one ?
-It would be a totally different story if we would introduce a third party that holds gambling stake or an external random oracle.
+It would be a totally different story if we would introduce a third party that holds gambling stake (for instance a bank) or an external random oracle.
+An interesting cryptographic construction is a VRF (Verifyable Random Function) that could come to rescue.
+This is a place to start exploration as soon as particular cryptographic primitives (like pairings) are supported by the EVM (opcodes); otherwise they are simply too expensive in terms of execution time and gas.
 ### External Contract Referencing
 We do not make use of external, potentially malicious contracts other than a fake lib of our own.
 ### Parameter Padding